thefunguys/biffle/README.md

-*an instruction set and execution environment, entirely in brainfuck
+biffle is an instruction set and execution environment, entirely in brainfuck

 RUNNING
-rename 'langy' in cbf to your brainfuck interpreter of choice use `make test` to run the test/example suite
+ - rename 'langy' in cbf to your brainfuck interpreter of choice
+ - use `make test` to run the test/example suite

 WHAT IT HAS
  - many common operations (add, sub, mul, div)